Frequently Asked Questions

 3. What are the tests like?

-Michigan Test for Teacher Certification (MTTC) - Basic Skills: This is the first part of the required test for all future teachers.
+Michigan Test for Teacher Certification (MTTC) - PRE: This is the first part of the required test for all future teachers.
 Most students take the basic skills portion (reading writing, mathematics) in their second year of college.
-Questions correspond to college work at the entry level.
+Questions correspond to college work.

 WorkKeys Assessments: This is a national testing program that has been tailored to meet Michigan's standards for teacher paraprofessionals.
 The components are: Applied Mathematics, Writing, and Reading for information.